fish-shell/fish-shell/CONTRIBUTING.md

 Ultimately we want lint free code.
 However, at the moment a lot of cleanup is required to reach that goal.
 For now simply try to avoid introducing new lint.

 To make linting the code easy there are two make targets: `lint` and `lint-all`.
-The latter does just what the name implies.
+The latter does only what the name implies.
 The former will lint any modified but not committed `*.cpp` files.
 If there is no uncommitted work it will lint the files in the most recent commit.

 Fish has custom cppcheck rules in the file `.cppcheck.rule`.
 These help catch mistakes such as using `wcwidth()` rather than `fish_wcwidth()`.
 Please add a new rule if you find similar mistakes being made.